will-moss/isaiah/README.md

 | `FORWARD_PROXY_AUTHENTICATION_HEADER_KEY` | `string` | The name of the authentication header sent by the forward proxy after a succesful authentication. | Remote-User        |
 | `FORWARD_PROXY_AUTHENTICATION_HEADER_VALUE` | `string` | The value accepted by Isaiah for the authentication header.
 Using `*` means that all values are accepted (except emptiness).
 This parameter can be used to enforce that only a specific user or group can access Isaiah (e.g. `admins` or `john`). | * |
 | `CLIENT_PREFERENCE_XXX` | `string` | Please read [this troubleshooting paragraph](#the-web-interface-does-not-save-my-preferences).
 These settings enable you to define your client preferences on the server, for when your browser can't use the `localStorage` due to limitations, or private browsing. | Empty |

-> **Note :** Boolean values are case-insensitive, and can be represented via "ON" / "OFF" / "TRUE" / "FALSE" / 0 / 1.

 > **Note :** To sort rows in reverse using the `SORTBY_` parameters, prepend your field with the minus symbol, as in `-Name`